Special offer

 [If you are attaching other documents that need to be read and signed, mention those here].

-In the meantime, please do not hesitate to contact me by email or call me directly at [your phone number] should you have any questions or concerns.
+In the meantime, please do not hesitate to contact me by email or call me directly on [your phone number] should you have any questions or concerns.

 We look forward to hearing from you and hope you’ll join our team!